cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 in {{ChaCha20Poly1305-MU}}.

-Results for AES-GCM with random, partially implicit nonces {{?RFC5288}} are captured by Theorem 5.3 in {{GCM-MU2}}, which apply to protocols such as TLS 1.2
+Results for AES-GCM with random, partially implicit nonces {{?RFC5288}} are captured by Theorem 5.3 in {{GCM-MU2}}, which applies to protocols such as TLS 1.2
 {{?RFC5246}}.
 Here, the implicit part of the nonce is a random value, of length at least 32 bits and fixed per key, while we assume that the explicit part of the nonce is chosen using a non-repeating process.
 The full nonce is the